 To report child abuse in Tennessee, call 1-877-237-0004.

 - Are you still conducting home visits?

 Yes, we are.
 DCS staff continue to make face-to-face contact for initial Child Protective Services visits, for any cases in which safety of the child is a concern.
 DCS received permission from the federal Children’s Bureau to conduct caseworker visits by videoconference, due to the extraordinary circumstances, but is making face-to-face visits if videoconferencing isn’t available.
+For youth placed on a Trial Home Visit (both D/N and JJ), DCS FSWs will visit the youth 1 time per month face to face in the home and the second visit can occur by video conference unless there are safety concerns in the home in which case more frequent visits may be indicated.
 Family visits are also happening by videoconference, when possible.
 When it is necessary for face-to-face visits, or in-office family visits to occur, staff are calling in advance to complete a health questionnaire with the family to determine any risk due to visitation.
 Staff are also following guidelines from the Centers for Disease Control and Tennessee Department of Health.

 - Are you still conducting new foster placements?

 Yes, DCS continues to place new foster children every day.
 We are grateful for our foster families who are opening their homes during this crisis.
 DCS is asking screening questions of children and their parents prior to placement and children are receiving initial medical exams within 72 hours of placement.
 DCS and Private Provider agencies have continued to recruit, train and approve foster parents to utilize as placement resources during the pandemic.

 - What should foster parents do if they think they might have COVID-19?